So the long and the short of it is, I’ve decided to quit my job as an Auctioneer and become a full-time dad….

 ‘Right Mr. Spreadsheet, what’s next?’….
 Oh, the weekly shop.
 Why don’t I ease myself in gently I thought (with my sarcasm meter hitting a record high).
 Right let’s get this done.
 So Princess Bella and I headed off to Aldi armed with a shopping list and a pen.
 We completed our mission with military precision, marking off items as we went; avocados: check, bog roll: check.

 Princess Bella and the newly titled ‘Daddy Poppins’

 So out the door, we went and I was so optimistic after the successful shopping trip that I thought, ‘Let’s tackle the freezer issue!’, now at this point you probably won’t know what I mean but as I explain those of you with toddlers will surely understand.
 You see at home we have a normal half and half fridge freezer; fridge on the top, freezer on the bottom.
 Nothing unusual there you’ll think.
 However, amendments have had to be made as Bella has grown.
 The fridge magnets and photos that show off loved ones and various occasions such as birthdays and christenings that used to adorn the entire fridge freezer have slowly moved upwards (according to Bella’s destructive reach)

 Firstly as she began to crawl they moved a foot off the ground, then as she started to stand herself up they moved higher still.
 Right now though they are uncomfortably squished together on the upper fridge section like a school of sardines being hunted by a larger predator.
 But this in itself isn’t the issue, the issue is that this ‘predator’ has over the past week or 2 worked out how to open the freezer, with the absolute purpose of licking the ice from the drawers inside!

 So how did that mission fare?
-Is the freezer still a constant menace in our lives?
+Is the freezer still a constant menace to our lives?
 Well they say a picture speaks a 1000 words